Teleconnection

 Teleconnection in atmospheric science refers to climate anomalies being related to each other at large distances (typically thousands of kilometers).
 The most emblematic teleconnection is that linking sea-level pressure at Tahiti and Darwin, Australia, which defines the Southern Oscillation.
+Another well-known teleconnection links the sea-level pressure over Iceland with the one over the Azores, traditionally defining the North Atlantic Oscillation (NAO).

 History

 Teleconnections were first noted by the British meteorologist Sir Gilbert Walker in the late 19th century, through computation of the correlation between time series of atmospheric pressure, temperature and rainfall.
 They served as a building block for the understanding of climate variability, by showing that the latter was not purely random.

 Indeed, the term El Niño–Southern Oscillation (ENSO) is an implicit acknowledgment that the phenomenon underlies variability in several locations at once.
 It was later noticed that associated teleconnections occurred all over North America, as embodied by the Pacific–North American teleconnection pattern.

 In the 1980s, improved observations allowed detection of teleconnections at larger distances throughout the troposphere.
 Concomitantly, the theory emerged that such patterns could be understood through the dispersion of Rossby waves due to the spherical geometry of the Earth.
 This is sometimes called the "proto-model".